 In Lovelock there is no monument to Edna anywhere; no Purviance Street, not even an Edna Purviance Film Festival once a year.

 Only in Winnemucca, where she spent summers as a girl, is there any memento of Edna and her fabulous career.
 The silk dress she wore nearly 75 years ago in The Adventurer is in a display case at the Humboldt Museum at Pioneer Park, pinned like a butterfly, motionless and faded.
 Beside it, her photograph smiles brightly out through the glass, her face, once gazed upon raptly by millions, radiant, and serene.

-David W. Toll of Gold Hill is the author of The Complete Nevada Traveler and publisher of The Nevada Industrial Directory.
+David W. Toll of Gold Hill is the author of The Complete Nevada Traveler.

 This article was originally published in the December, 1994 edition of Nevada Magazine.
 Here's a wonderful Edna Purviance Website.